Giffgaff: Customer service

-Giffgaff predominantly uses remote workers as part-time community moderators, called Educators, to monitor and patrol their online community forum.
-They regularly remove, edit, or modify content which they perceive as going against their community guidelines and have often banned contributions that do not in their view, Toe the company line.
+giffgaff use remote workers as full and part-time community moderators that they call 'Educators' who monitor and patrol the online community forum.

 Payback

-Giffgaff offers payback points to members who recruit other members and who provide customer service to the Giffgaff community.
-Previously members who suggested ideas on their Giffgaff Labs platform (which closed in 2021) also received payback points.
-Payback points can be exchanged for real money, added as airtime credit, or donated to five charities (this option was added in 2020) nominated by members and paid out biannually in June and December.
-Giffgaff promises to match their members' charitable donations, pound for pound.
-Giffgaff itself is an old Scottish word for 'mutual giving' and the company states they attempt to maintain that ethos as much as possible.
+giffgaff offers payback points to members who recruit other members and who provide customer service to the giffgaff community.
+Previously members who suggested ideas on their giffgaff Labs platform (which closed in 2021) also received payback points.
+Payback points can be exchanged for real money, added as airtime credit, or donated to five charities (this option was added in 2020) nominated by members and paid out biannually in June and December. giffgaff promises to match their members' charitable donations, pound for pound. giffgaff itself is an old Scottish word for 'mutual giving' and the company states they attempt to maintain that ethos as much as possible.

 Super Recruiters

-When Giffgaff members recruit 15 new members to join the network, they are promoted to super recruiter status permanently, earning potentially larger rewards depending on their recruit's second and subsequent payments to Giffgaff and ongoing member retention.
-Super recruiters are also eligible to receive other benefits, such as dedicated email support, marketing materials, phone calls with employees, and visits to Giffgaff's HQ.
+When giffgaff members have recruited 15 or more new members to join the network, they are permanently promoted to super recruiter status, earning potentially larger rewards depending on their recruit's second and subsequent payments to giffgaff and ongoing member retention.
+Super recruiters are also eligible to receive enhanced benefits, such as dedicated email support, marketing materials, phone calls with employees, and visits to giffgaff's HQ.

 Ownership

+On 3 November 2025, the corporate brand Virgin Media O2 issued a press release confirming Kate Dohaney's appointment as the new CEO of giffgaff with effect from early December 2025, taking over from the incumbent, Ash Schofield.

-Giffgaff is a wholly owned subsidiary of Telefónica UK Ltd, which trades under the brand name of O2 UK inside the United Kingdom.
+giffgaff is the wholly owned subsidiary of Telefónica UK Ltd, which trades under the Brand-name of Virgin Media O2 within the United Kingdom.

-As part of the merger of Liberty Global and Telefónica's UK-based assets, Giffgaff's parent company, Telefónica UK, is now a 50-50 joint venture of these two companies, while Giffgaff remains wholly owned by Telefónica UK.
+As part of the merger of Liberty Global and Telefónica's UK-based assets, giffgaff's parent company, Telefónica UK, operate their business within the 50-50 joint venture framework of both companies, while giffgaff remains wholly owned by Telefónica UK.

 Network service and infrastructure

 4G

-As of September 2015, all of Giffgaff's "goodybags" come with 4G data included at no extra cost.
+As of September 2015, all of giffgaff's "goodybags" come with 4G data included at no extra cost.
 If the user doesn't have a 4G ready device or is not in a 4G area, the device will connect to O2's 3G or 2G network instead.

 5G

-Giffgaff implemented 5G on their "Golden Goodybag" range using their new 5G SIMs on 7 January 2021.
+giffgaff implemented 5G on their "Golden Goodybag" range using their new 5G SIMs on 7 January 2021.
 Initially, only new 5G SIMs would work on the technology, but later access was extended to existing 4G SIM cards.

-Giffgaff's 5G, like all their network services, runs on O2's network.
+giffgaff's 5G, like all their network services, runs on O2's network.
 O2 rolled out their 5G network access to O2 customers in October 2019.

+Full fibre broadband

+giffgaff's full fibre broadband is installed by Virgin Media engineers, and uses fibre technology on nexfibre XGS-PON network.
+The rest of the member experience, like care, is run by giffgaff technology and people.